-Like many celebrations in Malta, food and drink play an important role at Carnival so make sure to try the traditional carnival treat, Prinjolata – a cream, chocolate and cherry-topped sponge cake, aptly described as a sweet mound of mess – to ingrain yourself a little more in the spirit of things!
+Like most celebrations on the Maltese archipelago, food and drink play an important role at Malta Carnival.
+One of the stars of the show is the traditional carnival treat of prinjolata.
+This rich cream, chocolate and cherry-topped sponge cake, aptly described as a sweet mound of mess, is a uniquely local culinary immersion in the spirit of Malta Carnival.

-Another tradition at Carnival is a public display of the traditional Parata dance.
-Mainly showcased by children in modern times, the Parata recollects the Great Siege of Malta in 1565 and the struggle between the Knights of St. John and the Muslim Turks, re-enacted in the form of a light-hearted buoyant dance.
-The show has been a routine feature of the Malta Carnival for centuries, with prizes awarded for the best artistic dances.
+A popular tradition at Malta Carnival is the parata dance.
+Most often performed by children, the parata recollects the Great Siege of Malta in 1565 and the struggle between the Knights of St. John and the Muslim Turks, re-enacted in the form of a light-hearted buoyant jig.
+The show has been a routine feature of the Malta Carnival for centuries, with prizes awarded for the most artistic interpretations.